Integrated Sensing and Communication: Joint Pilot and Transmission Design: System Model and Problem Formulation

 In stage I, the signal received at the $i$th BS receive antenna during the $l$th symbol is given by

-where ${x_{c,j}}\left[ l \right]$ denotes the $l$th pilot symbol transmitted by the $j$th BS transmit antenna, $g_{i,j}$ stands for the round-trip channel coefficient between the $j$th BS transmit antenna and the $i$th BS receive antenna,\footnote{$g_{i,j}$ accounts for both the channel propagation and the radar-cross section of the target.} and ${n_{r,i}}\left[ l \right] \sim {\cal CN}\left( {0,\sigma _r^2} \right)$ stands for the additive white Gaussian noise.
+where ${x_{c,j}}\left[ l \right]$ denotes the $l$th pilot symbol transmitted by the $j$th BS transmit antenna, $g_{i,j}$ stands for the round-trip channel coefficient between the $j$th BS transmit antenna and the $i$th BS receive antenna,\footnote{$g_{i,j}$ accounts for both the channel propagation and the radar-cross section of the target.
+The target is in general composed of an infinite number of random, isotropic and independent scatterers, we model the radar-cross section as the Gaussian random variable caused by this fluctuation \cite{1597550}.} and ${n_{r,i}}\left[ l \right] \sim {\cal CN}\left( {0,\sigma _r^2} \right)$ stands for the additive white Gaussian noise.
 Note that in the sequel, we assume that round-trip channel coefficients $g_{i,j}$'s are independent by assuming that the transmit antennas and receive antennas at the BS are sufficiently spaced so that the angle diversity can be explored.
 In addition, we consider a Swerling-I target model, where the channel coefficient follows identically distributed CSCG with mean $0$ and variance ${\delta _g^2}$, i.e., ${g_{i,j}} \sim {\cal CN}\left( {0,\delta _g^2} \right)$ \cite{maio2007design}.

 Upon collecting $L$ symbols at the $i$th BS receive antenna and defining ${{\bf{y}}_{r,i}^{\rm I}} = {\left[ {{y_{r,i}}\left[ 1 \right], \ldots ,{y_{r,i}}\left[ L \right]} \right]^T}$, we can rewrite it as a vector form given by